mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 **Note:** In the rare occasions where you need to address the reader in their reader role, refer to their role rather than using the personal pronoun ("you")

-> The reader of this thesis might view a demo video online...
+> The reader of this thesis might view a demo video online at some.url.

 sounds more professional than

-> You can view a demo video online
+> You can view a demo video online at some.url.